griffio/griffio.github.io/_posts/2015-06-12-Remote-First.md

 ### What is a Remote First culture?

-Companies that adopt remote working practices are going to be way ahead in how their brand is ultimately perceived , i.e The opposite of [Yahoo](http://allthingsd.com/20130222/physically-together-heres-the-internal-yahoo-no-work-from-home-memo-which-extends-beyond-remote-workers/), and favourably instead by potential employees who now want to be employed there.
+Companies that adopt remote working practices are going to be way ahead in how their brand is ultimately perceived, i.e opposite of [Yahoo](http://allthingsd.com/20130222/physically-together-heres-the-internal-yahoo-no-work-from-home-memo-which-extends-beyond-remote-workers/), and that is favourably by potential employees who now want to be employed there.

 Environment Drives Culture, Culture Drives Brand.